pingcap/docs/tools/tikv-control.md

 `tikv-ctl` provides two operation modes:

-- Remote mode: accept the service address of TiKV through the `--host` flag
+- Remote mode: use the `--host` option to accept the service address of TiKV as the argument

     For this mode, if SSL is started in TiKV, `tikv-ctl` also needs to specify the related certificate file.
 For example: